WESTFIELD – The Westfield and Brocton school districts will not be merging.

 Brocton voters favored the merger with a vote of 643-74.

-The proposition had to pass in both districts for the merger to go ahead.
+The proposition had to pass in both districts for the merger to proceed.

 He added, “New York State has designed the centralization process to hinge on the will of the communities.
 Tonight’s defeat of the binding referendum reflects the will of the Westfield community.
 In the days ahead we must work together to provide the best educational opportunities possible for our children.”

-The merger plans have been discussed in both schools for more than 18 months.
+The merger plans have been discussed in both districts for more than 18 months.

-The two districts already are fielding a football team made up of players from both high schools.
+The two districts already field a football team made up of players from both high schools.